hay-001/GCANet/README.md

-# GCANet: A Geometric Consistency-driven Aggregation Network for Robust Primitive Segmentation on Point Clouds
+# GCANet: A Geometric Consistency-driven Aggregation Network for Robust Primitive Segmentation on Point Clouds（PG2024）